m2osw/prinbee/doc/COMMANDS.md

 ## `LISTEN`

-Listen to changes to a list of keys and statistics.
+Listen for changes to a list of keys and statistics.

 ## Reply: `ACKNOWLEDGEMENT`